Azareal/Gosora/docs/installation.md

 Simple installations are usually recommended for trying out the software rather than for deploying it in production as they are less hardened and have fewer service facilities.

-This might also be fine, if you're using something else as a reverse-proxy (e.g. Nginx).
+This might also be fine, if you're using something else as a reverse-proxy (e.g. Nginx or Apache).

 First, we need somewhere for the software to live, if you're familiar with Linux, then you might have some ideas of your own, otherwise we may just go for `~/gosora`.